59736007085

 • A string of repeated characters, like “aaaaa” or “0000.”

 • The word “password.”
-Believe it or not, people still do this.
+Believe it or not, yes, people still do this.

 Leave personal info out of your password.
-Thanks to social media, hackers can easily collect basic info about anyone, and they’ll use everything they can find in their cracking attempts.
+Thanks to social media, hackers can easily collect basic info that you’ve shared (or overshared) online, and they’ll use everything they can find in their cracking attempts.

 Make it brute force-proof

-As explained above, brute force attacks run through one combination of characters after another until finally generating the one you selected as your password.
-Here’s how to counter this technique with better password ideas:
+Brute force attacks run through one combination of characters after another until finally generating the one you selected as your password.
+Here’s how to counter this technique:

-• 15 to 20 characters or more.
-Length is your best defense.
-Each additional character in your password massively increases its potential combinations, which in turn greatly prolongs the amount of time needed to brute force your password.
+• 15 to 20 characters or more: According to updated guidelines published by the National Institute of Standards and Technology (NIST), length is your best defense.
+Each additional character in your password massively increases its potential combinations, resulting in higher password entropy and prolonging the amount of time needed to brute force your password.

-• Use multiple character types.
-There’s a reason more and more organizations are requiring passwords made with both uppercase and lowercase letters as well as symbols and numbers.
-When you include all character types, you maximize the amount of possibilities per character, which makes your password harder to crack.
+• Use multiple character types: Especially when using a password manager, it’s best to generate randomized passwords that use uppercase and lowercase letters as well as symbols and numbers.
+When you include all character types strategically (i.e. randomly), you maximize the amount of possibilities per character, which makes your password harder to crack.
+Don’t forget to use at least 15 characters for the best defense.

-Go beyond QWERTY.
-Memorable keyboard paths like qwerty or asdf are no harder to crack than regular words.
-A password that relies on one of these is far from secure.
+• Go beyond QWERTY: Avoid using memorable keyboard paths like “qwerty” or “asdf”.
+These are no harder to crack than regular words.

 Use passphrases

-You can stump dictionary attacks by taking your passwords further than single, easy-to-guess words.
-Chain multiple words together to create extra-long passphrases that are highly resistant to both dictionary attacks and standard brute force attempts.
+Chain multiple words together to create extra-long passphrases that are highly resistant to dictionary attacks and standard brute force attempts.
+You can link the words with hyphens, periods, or underscores.

-The best password methods (and strong password ideas)
+The best password methods (and good password ideas)

-Below are several of our favorite password creation methods.
-Use them to stump any hacker who comes your way, whether you’re updating your login credentials online or password-protecting important files and folders on your PC.
+Password methods that are hard to crack include obscure passphrases, mnemonics, and the sentence method.
+Use them to stump hackers, whether you’re updating your login credentials online or password-protecting files and folders on your PC.

 The obscure passphrase method

 This technique takes the passphrase approach and elevates it a few security notches.
-Outsmart hackers by choosing uncommon words such as proper nouns, historical figures, archaic words, or even words in multiple languages.
+Outsmart hackers by choosing uncommon, random words in your passphrase, such as proper nouns, historical figures, archaic words, or even words in multiple languages.

 The sentence method